AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-video-reference/c-html5-video-viewer-20-customizingviewer/r-html5-viewer-customize-emailshare.md

  </tbody>
 </table>

-Example - to set up a form to have a one pixel grey border with nine pixels of padding around all input fields; to have the same border in red color for fields which fail validation, to have 250 pixels wide "To" input field, and the rest of the input fields 300 pixels wide:
+Example - To set up a form to have a one pixel grey border with nine pixels of padding around all input fields.
+To have the same border in red color for fields which fail validation, to have 250 pixels wide "To" input field, and the rest of the input fields 300 pixels wide:

 ```
 .s7videoviewer .s7emaildialog .s7dialoginputcontainer {